Leadership & public service

 Chair, LNAT Consortium (2021-2022): The Law National Admissions Test, used by leading UK law schools for undergraduate admissions.

-Member, KC (Hons) Selection Panel (2019-2021): Serving on the panel responsible for appointing honorary King’s Counsel.
+Member, QC (Hons) Selection Panel (2019-2021): Serving on the panel responsible for appointing honorary Queen’s Counsel (the appointment is now styled King’s Counsel).

 Government & parliamentary advisory work

-Most recent: oral evidence to the House of Lords Justice & Home Affairs Committee on citizenship and immigration, January 2026.
+Most recent: oral evidence to the House of Lords Justice & Home Affairs Committee on citizenship and immigration, January 2026, and drawn on throughout the Committee’s landmark report published June 2026.

 Advised the Home Office on implementation of the National Security Act 2023; formally thanked in Parliament.